MalakhFuller/7-VM-Home-SOC-Lab/soc-lab-infrastructure-buildout.md

 ## What's Next

 The infrastructure is built and verified.
-The next project puts it to work — moving from "I built the instrument" to "I used it."
+The next phase puts it to work — moving from "I built the instrument" to "I used it."

 The immediate next step is populating Active Directory for realistic attacks: creating test users and at least one **Kerberoastable service account** (an SPN-registered account with a deliberately weak password — a vanilla domain has nothing to roast), then confirming the DC's audit policy actually generates the telemetry the attacks should produce (4625 for password spray, 4768/4769 for Kerberos activity).
 From there, with a pre-attack snapshot taken, the work becomes adversarial: